huyaxu123/KAC_DASTGCN/README.md

 # KCA_DASTGCN
-This repository is the code implementation of the paper "An Industrial Energy Prediction Method Integrating Planning Information and Process Correlation Characteristics".
+This repository is the code implementation of the paper "Modeling of Gas Turbines via A Knowledge-Embedded Condition-Aware Dynamic Spatiotemporal Graph Convolutional Network".

 ## Project Introduction

-To install this project on your local machine:
+The code in this repository is publicly available.
+The dataset is currently under an embargo and is not accessible at this time.
+We will release the dataset and update the links once the embargo period ends.